Bryanhalambeck/expense-analysis/README.md

 Originally, I planned to extend this analysis to cover:

 - **Full Company Policy Check** (flag overspending by category across all departments)
 - **Same-Day Vendor Flagging** (detect duplicate or batched transactions from same employee/vendor)
 - **Full Vendor Benchmarking** (identify overreliance, statistical outliers, and single-use vendors)
 - **Departmental Timing Patterns** (analyze spending behavior by day, category gaps, and weekend use)
 - **Monthly Spend Trends** (visualize company-wide spending patterns over time to spot seasonal surges)

-Due to time constraints, I focused instead on building a strong, polished deep dive into the Sales department — but I included my broader plan here to show my workflow and thought process.
+Due to time constraints, I focused instead on building a strong, polished deep dive into the Sales department — but I’ve included my broader plan here to show my workflow, audit mindset, and ability to prioritize when scoping a real-world project.

+👉 See additional scripts in `/exploration/` for experiments and early versions of broader analysis ideas.

 ---